 If pain persists after conservative treatment and interventional spine injections, and there is evidence by CT Scan, MRI or X-ray or neurological deficit, then surgical intervention is usually recommended.
-The following least invasive procedure treats spinal stenosis with a high success rate through the removal of compressed tissue:
+The following least invasive procedures treat spinal stenosis with a high success rate through the removal of compressed tissue:

 Minimally Invasive Spine Surgery

 In some cases, spinal stenosis may be so severe that it may not be able to be treated with our least invasive techniques, and therefore we use some of the minimally invasive techniques widely used by spine surgeons across the world.